 Through the Georgia Municipal Association, the County holds membership in Georgia Interlocal Risk Management Agency ("GIRMA").
-GIRMA exists by authority of the Official Code of Georgia (OCGA), and participates in risk sharing arrangements among Georgia county governments.
+GIRMA exists by authority of the O.C.G.A., and participates in risk sharing arrangements among Georgia county governments.
 Members jointly self-insure the risks of general liability, motor vehicle liability, property damage or any combination of such risks.
 Coverages are subject to a \$1,000 deductible per occurrence.